Japan's naval dispatch to Middle East a 'product of compromise' between Iran and U.S., experts say | The Japan Times

 For a country that relies on the Middle East for about 90 percent of its crude oil imports, Murakami said it is meaningful to engage in “proactive efforts” for peace and stability in the region, and such intelligence-gathering activities are indispensable to that end.

-The expert on the history of overseas SDF dispatches suggested the limiting of the mission to one year is rational, citing the possibility of U.S.-Iran detente, which makes the upcoming dispatch different from constant SDF missions such as the anti-piracy activities being conducted in the Gulf of Aden.
+The limiting of the mission to one year is rational, Murakami said, citing the possibility of U.S.-Iran detente, which makes the upcoming dispatch different from other SDF missions.